AmanTank187/tracer/README.md

   - Javascript on the front end and Rails on the backend.
   - Backend functions return json
   - Make API calls from the frontend with Javascript.
+- Using a Javascript library such as Vue.
+- Email confirmation using devise.